 Bureau of Land Management, California.

-South Cow Mountain OHV Recreation Area consists of approximately 23,000 acres of public land that is managed for off-highway vehicle (OHV) use.
+South Cow Mountain OHV Management Area consists of approximately 23,000 acres of public land that is managed for off-highway vehicle (OHV) use.

 There are two developed OHV staging areas within South Cow Mountain with graveled access roads accessible by two-wheel drive vehicles.
 Access roads into these areas are narrow and winding.
 Travel trailers and large recreational vehicles are not recommended.